-A Low Carb Blueberry Loaf Perfect for Sunday Brunch
+A Low Carb Blueberry Bread Perfect for Sunday Brunch

 Yeah, this blueberry bread is a great addition to any brunch.
 Paired with a lazy Sunday and a fresh pot of coffee, it’s a dream.

-How to get a bigger pop of Blueberry Flavour
+How to get a bigger pop of Blueberry Flavor

-There is a little trick I use when I want to keep the carbs down but punch up the flavour.
+There is a little trick I use when I want to keep the carbs down but punch up the flavor.

 I use bakery emulsions and flavour oils to give my baked goods a tasty lift.
-Although this blueberry bread is tasty, the blueberry flavour is going to be very dependent on the berries that you use.
-You can use fresh or frozen berries in this recipe, but if the berries are a little flat on flavour, you can use a teaspon of blueberry bakery emulsion to give the loaf a big boost of blueberry flavour.
+Although this blueberry bread is tasty, the blueberry flavor is going to be very dependent on the berries that you use.
+You can use fresh or frozen berries in this recipe, but if the berries are a little flat on flavor, you can use a teaspoon of blueberry bakery emulsion to give the loaf a big boost of blueberry flavor.

 The emulsions work exceptionally well, and I use them for a lot of things around my kitchen including smoothies and protein shakes.
 They are a must-have item in my low carb kitchen.

-Completely optional to use in this recipe, but it really does crank the blueberry flavour profile up to 10 if you do.
+Completely optional to use in this recipe, but it’s the best way to crank the blueberry flavor profile up to 10 if you do.

-What sweeteners work best in this blueberry bread recipe?
+What sweeteners work best in this Keto blueberry bread recipe?

 You can use any powdered or granular sweetener you want.
-Monk fruit, erythritol, allulose; any of them would work fine.
+Monk fruit sweetener, erythritol, allulose; any of them would work fine.

-Avoid liquid sweeteners as they will throw off the recipe’s balance between liquid and dry will be off.
+Avoid liquid keto sweeteners as the added moisture will throw off the recipe’s balance between liquid and dry ingredients.

 Tips & tricks to get the batter right

-A few tips will help ensure that your blueberry loaf comes out perfect every single time.
+A few tips will help ensure that this keto blueberry bread recipe turns out perfect every single time:

 - Make sure you whip the liquid ingredients and cream cheese until everything is smooth.